 Each week listeners from the four state region of Kansas, Missouri, Oklahoma and Arkansas tune in for two hours of fun and entertainment, Southern Gospel style.

-Patrick Boyer - tenor, Tim Louderback - lead, Troy Wade - baritone, Dave Markley - bass, Bob Durham - piano.
+Patrick Boyer - tenor, Zach Bourgault - lead, Bob Durham - piano, Dave Markley - bass, Troy Wade - baritone.

 The Missourians are a combination of various musical talents each devoted to God.
 While their roots are in southern gospel music, this Joplin, MO. based group has developed a unique blend that combines southern gospel with a more progressive sound.
 The hallmarks of the groups sound are their lush arrangements, close-knit harmonies and powerful vocals.
 What started as a male trio in the 1980's took on that traditional four part harmony sound several years later and the group hasn’t looked back.
 This exciting vocal group is comfortable performing on concert stages before thousands, as well as in rural churches.
 The group’s versatility makes them a favorite among young audiences and older music lovers alike.
 Their ability to adapt to any setting, without compromising the message they present, makes them a favorite wherever their music is shared.

 Over the past 25 years the group has recorded a total of 13 albums and 2 videos with their latest project "No Boundaries".
 The recording, like each performance, is a testament to the versatility of this talented quartet, as it encompasses a variety of musical genres, without compromising the Gospel message.

 Paul Shelton - tenor, Marlan Hoffman - lead, Randy Blackwell - baritone/piano,